IBM/aspera-cli/docs/README.md

 argument: url> faspex5.example.com
 ```

-Potentially, multiple applications may be detected, or if only Faspex is detected, it would skip this step:
+If multiple applications are detected, the wizard asks which one to use (this step is skipped if only Faspex is detected):

 ```text
 Multiple applications detected: